-The proponent is seeking a new work authority for the prior quarry and to access additional resources within 115 and 121 Boundary Road, Dromana (Figure 1).
-Extraction at the prior quarry previously occurred between 1963 and 1998.
+The proponent is seeking to re-establish and expand the existing hard rock, granite quarry at 115 and 121 Boundary Road, Dromana (Figure 1).
+Extraction on the site previously occurred between 1963 and 1998.

 Existing disturbance in the project area is due to the previous quarrying operations and includes a 7.56 ha, 120 m-deep open pit and adjacent area used for access and associated infrastructure.